 Let's take a detailed look at Medicare Part B, including what it covers, what it costs, who is eligible and how to enroll.
-We will also talk about what it does not cover and how HealthMarkets can help you find additional coverage or help with cost for when you need it.
+We will also talk about what it does not cover and how HealthMarkets can help you find additional coverage and savings.

 Medicare Part B is medical insurance that provides coverage for services such as outpatient care, preventive services, ambulance services and more.